 Alongside distributing antibiotics, The Initiative has performed 102,000 surgeries to ease the pain and potentially save the sight of people with the most advanced form of trachoma.

-The Initiative is also training local health staff to build skills and strengthen national health services.
-An incredible 171 surgeons and 14,000 case finders have been trained.
-The case finders travel from house to house to find people who are suffering from trachoma and ensure that they receive treatment from surgeons visiting their area.
+We are also training local health workers to build skills and strengthen national health services for the long-term.
+To date, we have provided more than 250 sessions to train, retrain and certify trachoma surgeons and trained 61,800 case finders who travel from house to house to find people who are suffering from trachoma and ensure that they receive the treatment they need.